endurantgames/cosmiclegends/src/classes/knight.md

 ## Class Ability: Peak Human Potential

 You represent the pinnacle of human achievement.
-If you have any powers, they're minor in comparison to extensive training.
+If you have any powers, they're minor in comparison to your extensive training.

-This is reflected in both your large number of skills and your combat prowess: Choose one additional Fighting Style.
+This is reflected in both your large number of skills and your combat prowess:

+Choose one additional Fighting Style.

 ## Power Words